Vance McAllister: U.S. House of Representatives

+Elections

+2013 special

+In the November 16, 2013 runoff, McAllister defeated State Senator Neil Riser, 59.7% (54,449) to 40.3% (36,837).
+National coverage noted his endorsements from “Duck Dynasty” figures Phil and Willie Robertson and framed the outcome as a surprise over the GOP establishment favorite.

+2014

+McAllister sought a full term in 2014 but did not advance out of the November 4 primary after Republican Ralph Abraham and Democrat Jamie Mayo moved on to the December 6 runoff.
+Certified results show McAllister received 11.11% (26,606).

 Tenure

 In June 2014, the non-profit watchdog Citizens for Responsibility and Ethics in Washington requested that the Department of Justice and House Ethics Committee investigate a published statement from McAllister that an unnamed colleague had told him he would receive a $1,200 contribution from The Heritage Foundation for voting against a measure related to the Bureau of Land Management.
 McAllister responded that he had not received a donation, which he ascribed to the group being "upset" with him after revelations of his extramarital affair with a staffer.
 He also said that he had not cast the vote with the expectation of receiving money, but had revealed what was said to him to show how "money controls Washington" and how work in Congress is a "steady cycle of voting for fundraising and money instead of voting for what is right."
 A spokesman for The Heritage Foundation stated: "we would never do anything like that... we do not [make political donations].
 The Heritage Foundation is a think tank and does research and education, but does not get involved with political bills at all."